cnlohr/ch32v003fun/README.md

 cd barebones
 make
 ```
-Use the WCH-LinkUtility to flash the built hex file.
+Use the WCH-LinkUtility to flash the built hex file, or if you don't want to use propreitary tooling you can use miniwchlink.

 ## For using EVT demos, check out the EVT folder.